negarahani/Stock-Market-Tracker-and-Virtual-Trading-App/README.md

 - **Android SDK:** Provides the necessary tools and libraries for Android app development.
 - **Picasso & Glide:** Libraries used for efficient image loading and display, handling various image-related tasks.
 - **Volley:** Employed for network operations, including making API calls and handling responses.
+- **Node.js & Express:** Backend technologies used to create and manage API endpoints and handle server-side logic.